 Green tea is made from leaves picked from a more mature Camellia sinensis plant.
 Its leaves are processed more than white tea leaves.
 They are steamed and scalded for several minutes and can be rolled.
 This seems to be the most studied tea, and it has been proven to reduce the risk of heart disease.
 Green tea also contains a high level of polyphenols and is believed to lower the risk and spread of certain types of cancers.
 Studies have also shown that green tea can strengthen the immune system and help burn body fat.
 Green tea is a wonderfully healthful hot tea for any time.

 Try Organic Premium Green Tea by Mauna Kea Tea.
 Their product is grown in Hawaii using the process of natural farming (no tilling, no weeding, no pesticides, and no fertilizers).
 It is hand picked and hand processed.

 Black tea is made from more processed, fermented, green tea leaves.
 It carries similar benefits to the green teas.
 Studies show black teas can reduce the risk of oral cancer in smokers.
-Black teas contains the most caffeine and studies have shown it can give your memory a boost and regular drinking may help protect against Parkinson's disease.
+Black teas contain the most caffeine and studies have shown it can give your memory a boost, plus regular drinking may help protect against Parkinson's disease.
 The caffeine in black teas can also aid in the boosting of energy.
 A cup of black hot tea generally contains about 1/2 the caffeine as the same size cup of coffee.